ChameDalton/psrd-compendium/docs/project_notes.md

 Imports: database_helper.dart is in lib/services/ (commit 2ee2efe).
 Dependencies:
 Updated mockito to ^5.4.4 due to version resolution failure with ^6.0.0 (commit 5129bb9).
-Updated vm_service to 15.0.0 to resolve conflict with flutter_test pinning (commit 8701282).
 Updated vector_math to 2.1.4 to resolve conflict with flutter_test pinning (commit d517861).
 Updated test_api to 0.7.4 to resolve conflict with flutter_test pinning (commit d517861).
 Updated meta to 1.16.0 to resolve conflict with flutter_test pinning (commit d517861).